ekacala/GraphTraversalPuzzleSolver/README.md

 Board.py is a small game made with pygame that visualizes Puzzle.py.

+Converter.py converts the letter/number coordinates (A1, B2, etc.) into the equivalent (x, y) coordinates used by Puzzle.py, and vice versa.

 ## How to Use Puzzle.py
 To use Puzzle.py, call the function solve_puzzle() with a 2D array for the board, a touple representing the (x, y) starting coordinates, and a touple representing the (x, y) ending coordinates.
 The coordinates are zero-indexed to match the 2D array.